Hawaiian language: Name

 The Hawaiian language takes its name from the largest island in the Hawaiian archipelago, Hawaii (Hawaiʻi in the Hawaiian language).
 The island name was first written in English in 1778 by British explorer James Cook and his crew members.
 They wrote it as "Owhyhee" or "Owhyee".
 It is written "Oh-Why-hee" on the first map of Sandwich Islands engraved by Tobias Conrad Lotter in 1781.
 Explorers Mortimer (1791) and Otto von Kotzebue (1821) used that spelling.

 The initial "O" in the name "Oh-Why-hee" is a reflection of the fact that Hawaiian predicates unique identity by using a copula form, ʻo, immediately before a proper noun.
 Thus, in Hawaiian, the name of the island is expressed by saying ʻO Hawaiʻi, which means "[This] is Hawaiʻi."
 The Cook expedition also wrote "Otaheite" rather than "Tahiti".
 The spelling "why" in the name reflects the pronunciation of wh in 18th-century English (still used in parts of the English-speaking world).
-Why was pronounced /[ʍai]/.
-The spelling "hee" or "ee" in the name represents the sounds /[hi]/, or /[i]/.
+The spelling "hee" or "ee" represents the sounds /[hi]/ or /[i]/.
 Putting the parts together, O-why-(h)ee reflects /[o-hwai-i]/, a reasonable approximation of the native pronunciation, /[ʔo həwɐiʔi]/.

 American missionaries bound for Hawaiʻi used the phrases "Owhihe Language" and "Owhyhee language" in Boston prior to their departure in October 1819 and during their five-month voyage to Hawaiʻi.
 They still used such phrases as late as March 1822.
 However, by July 1823, they had begun using the phrase "Hawaiian Language".

 In Hawaiian, the language is called ʻŌlelo Hawaiʻi, since adjectives follow nouns.